AnishLohiya/2-Player-Game/README.md

 # 2-Player-Game
-A simple 2D python game designed using the pygame module.
+A Simple 2D python game designed using the Pygame Module.